Latest Updates

 Dyson V11 Results

-Here’s the deal: even if the Absolute isn’t available in the United States, the Torque Drive head is good enough for cleaning on hardwood even with large and extra-large debris.
+Here’s the deal: even if the Absolute isn’t available in the United States, the Torque Drive head is good enough for cleaning on hardwood, even with large and extra-large debris.

-If you look at the cleaning tests, the V11 scored close to 100% on hard surfaces, even without the Fluffy attachment.
+In the cleaning tests, the V11 scored close to 100% on hard surfaces, even without the Fluffy attachment.

 Carpet Results